zeerx7/Wp-File-Manager/readme.md

 2. Activate plugin in wp-admin.
 3. Go to the admin setting page, and add workplace and give the read and write autorization to your user.
 3. Use short code [filemanager-shortcode] in page.
-4. Set the permision of oauth file in `/includes/tokens` to read ans write for www-data.
+4. Set the permision of `oauth` file in `/includes/tokens` to read and write for www-data.

 ## Support